CS395-M/BytePairEncoding/README.md

 ### Bonuses
 - ⭐️ Use Heap's Law/Heardan's Law to choose a good value for `k`.
 Show your work.
-- ⭐️ Implement an improvemed version of BPE according to your observations and explain why it is an improvement.
+- ⭐️ Implement an improved version of BPE according to your observations and explain why it is an improvement.